 Morgan was bothered by Berlin, foresseing that the division should follow an equal tripartite force.

-As for the British and American zones, their north-south relatioship seemed to Morgan to have been predetermined by one seemingly ridiculous but relevant fact: the location of the British and American bases and depot back in England"
+As for the British and American zones, their north-south relatioship seemed to Morgan to have been predetermined by one seemingly ridiculous but relevant fact: the location of the British and American bases and depot back in England""The Americans always on the right, and the British always on the left, facing the continent."

 "I do not believe," Morgan said later, "that anyone at the time could have realized that the full and ultimate implications of the quartering decision - which in all probability was made by some minor official in the War Office.
 But from it flowed all the rest."